How to Grow Vegetables Indoors

 First, know that a grow light is an absolute must for these sun-loving, high-energy plants.
 Depending upon how much natural light you have, you may need to keep it turned on for 14 to 20 hours a day.

-When it comes to fruiting veggies, keep it compact with varieties like snacking peppers and dwarf tomato plants.
-If you’ve got your heart set on growing a root crop indoors, consider starting with spring radishes since they’re the easiest.
+When it comes to fruiting veggies, keep it compact with varieties like snacking peppers and dwarf tomato plants (like Ponchi Mi from Bonnie Plants).
+If you've got your heart set on growing a root crop indoors, consider starting with spring radishes since they're the easiest.
 Plant rooting veggies in deeper containers, but with both types—roots or fruiting—keep your grow light about 6 to 12 inches from greenery, feed regularly, and try not to overwater.

 Your chances of success may be better if you grow fruiting types of veggies hydroponically, which can produce a higher yield in a smaller space.
 Chili peppers and dwarf or mini varieties of tomatoes and other peppers are all options.
 Root veggies, like radishes and carrots, aren't well-suited to home hydroponics—they really need nutrient-packed soil to help them establish and develop their edible roots.